Moohmoo/Affimer/README.md

 All the pdb files contains antibody to be tested must be present in the `data/dataset` folder in order to run the program.

 # Reference
-*I. Rasolohery, G. Moroy, F. Guyon PatchSearch : a fast computational method for off-target detection, Journal of chemical information and modeling, 2017*
+*[1] I. Rasolohery, G. Moroy, F. Guyon PatchSearch : a fast computational method for off-target detection, Journal of chemical information and modeling, 2017*

-*J. Rey, I Rasolohery, P. Tufféry, F. Guyon, G. Moroy PatchSearch : a web server for off-target protein identification, Nucleic acids research, 2019*
+*[2] J. Rey, I Rasolohery, P. Tufféry, F. Guyon, G. Moroy PatchSearch : a web server for off-target protein identification, Nucleic acids research, 2019*

 # Contact